 Head of Media Relations, Royal Botanic Gardens, Kew

 “As a Trustee I hope that I can bring my broad experience to help amplify the voices of those the Rory Peck Trust has helped.”

-Ciara joined the Board as a Trustee in January 2015.
-She brings with her over 14 years of experience in international communications.
-She currently works as the Head of Media Relations for the Royal Botanical Gardens in Kew where she is tasked with raising awareness of the value of plants and botanical science globally.
+Ciara joined the Board in January 2015.
+She has over 15 years of experience in international communications.
+She currently works as Head of Media Relations for the Royal Botanical Gardens in Kew, where she is tasked with raising awareness of the value of plants and botanical science globally.

-She was previously the Media Manager at the development charity VSO and a Communications Consultant for The World Bank, in Washington DC.
-After working as Acting Head of PR at BBC World Television for a time she also spend the period between 2003-2007 working as a freelance journalist based in Brazil.
+She was previously the Media Manager at the development charity VSO and a Communications Consultant for The World Bank in Washington DC.
+After working as Acting Head of PR at BBC World Televisionm she also spent the period between 2003-2007 working as a freelance journalist, based in Brazil.
 She currently sits on the board of the Irish VIVA Aid charity, which supports veterinary aid and training in developing countries.

 Commissioning Editor for News and Current Affairs, Channel 4

 “As a film-maker I know how quickly situations or just downright luck can change.”